cma-open/simple/tests/test_readme.txt

 Test structure by test type

 a_unit
-    tests with sub directories to match package subdirectories these tests do not create or modify data
+    tests with subdirectories to match package subdirectories these tests do not create or modify data

 b_integration